AxonIQ/reference-guide/axon-framework/events/event-dispatchers.md

 # Event Dispatchers

-Event publication can from a couple of locations within your Axon Framework application.
+Event publication can originate from a couple of locations within your Axon Framework application.
 In general, these can be grouped in two major areas:

 1. Dispatching events from an Aggregate, and
 2. Dispatching events from regular components